Why Sponsor Oils? | source | all docs for version 0.24.0 | all versions | oilshell.org

 In other words, it's evaluated as a sequence of 1 word, which produces zero to N strings.
 But redirects are only valid when it produces exactly 1 string.

-(Related: YSH uses shopt --set simple_word_eval
+(Related: YSH uses shopt --set simple_word_eval, which means that globs that

 match nothing evaluate to zero strings, not themselves.)